Paddling on the Great Miami River, a state and national designated water trail

 Preparing to launch from downstream of Taylorsville Dam

 Love to paddle, row, fish or bird watch?
 You’ve come to the right place.
-MCD publishes river maps of the Great Miami River, Stillwater River and Mad River water trails to help you plan your next – or first – kayaking or canoeing experience.
+MCD publishes river maps on water-resistant paper of the Great Miami River, Stillwater River and Mad River water trails to help you plan your next – or first – kayaking or canoeing experience.
 The water trail maps show you public access points, river miles, safety information and more.
 Download them or contact your local park district for a printed copy.
+Or visit the Great Miami Riverway for an online interactive version of the Great Miami River map.

 Within the Great Miami River Watershed Water Trail, you can enjoy